 Canva is a free web-based visual maker.
-It can be used to create infographics, flyers, album covers, posters, and many types of digital art.
-When you start Canva, it asks you a few questions to customize your experience.
+It can be used to create infographics, flyers, album covers, posters, presentations, videos, and many types of digital art.

 If you’re asking about Canva vs. PowerPoint for strict ease of use, Canva will be the best option.
 You can log in using an email, Google, or Facebook so that you can save your projects for future editing.

 Canva is available for macOS, Windows, Android, iOS, and web devices.

 PowerPoint is available on all, plus Linux.
 The web and mobile apps are free, but the desktop app requires a subscription.

 You can screen-record your work process on PowerPoint with associated audio.

 A feature that uses AI to generate design ideas.
 The feature can be used to purchase a professional design created by seasoned graphic artists.

 PowerPoint allows cinematic motion within its slides to make eye-catching presentations.

 There are also stock animations, transitions, and layouts in your presentation.
 This feature is like creating a video in Canva.